Black Panther: Wakanda Forever – release date, cast and trailer for Marvel sequel

-It's now been confirmed that T'Challa will not appear in the story after a decision was taken not to recast the role, with the plot instead focusing on some of the other characters.
+It's confirmed that T'Challa will not appear in the story after a decision was taken not to recast the role, with the plot instead focusing on some of the other characters.

-Wright recently told PORTER that she’s currently taking time to come to terms with Boseman's death and that the idea of reprising her role is "strange".
+Wright previously told PORTER that she took time to come to terms with Boseman's death and that the idea of reprising her role is "strange".

 She said: "We're just still mourning Chad, so it's not something I even want to think about.
 The thought of doing it [Black Panther] without him is kinda strange.

 "We're just grieving at the moment, so it's trying to find the light in the midst of it."